daferro/Q2DTor/README.md

     specified in the input file.
   - Now, by default, the scan of the PES starts at the closest point to the input geometry instead of at (phi1,phi2)=(0,0).
-  - Option --units is now available.
+  - Option --SI is now available, which prints the energies in kJ/mol.
-    Energies in kJ/mol are printed with: --units joule
   - A new table for each thermodynamic function is added.